 - Arithmetic and logical combinational circuits – Adders, Subtractors, Multipliers, Comparators.

-- Data handling combinational circuits – Multiplexers, Demultiplexers, encoders, decoders.
+- Data handling combinational circuits – Multiplexers, Demultiplexers, priority encoders, decoders.

 What are sequential logic circuits?